-Tom’s introduction (use ‘short bio’ at end of this page)
+Thomas’s introduction (use ‘short bio’ below on this page)

-Here’s a list of Tom’s current talks.
+Here’s a list of Thomas’s current talks.
 This list is revised a few times a year.

-As a professional speaker, Tom will work with you to fit in with the resources you have, to create the audience experience you desire.
-The most common A/V resources for one of Tom’s talks are:
+Thomas will work with you to fit in with the resources you have, to create the audience experience you desire.
+The most common A/V resources for Thomas’s talks are:

 - Handouts duplicated by you in advance